kashishpunjani/sql_retail_sales_p1/README.md

 ## Findings

-- **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+- **Customer Demographics**: The dataset includes 155 unique customers across different age groups, with sales distributed across major categories such as Clothing, Beauty, and Electronics.
-- **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+- **High-Value Transactions**: Several transactions have a total sale amount greater than 1000, with some reaching up to 2000, indicating the presence of premium customers.
-- **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
+- **Sales Trends**: Monthly analysis shows variations in sales, with peak performance in different months across years, indicating seasonal demand patterns.
-- **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.
+- **Customer Insights**: The analysis identifies top-spending customers, with the highest customer contributing around 38,440 in total sales, showing dependency on a small group of high-value buyers.

 ## Reports

-- **Sales Summary**: A detailed report summarizing total sales, customer demographics, and category performance.
+- **Sales Summary**: detailed analysis of total sales shows that Electronics, Clothing, and Beauty categories contribute almost equally to overall revenue, with slight variation in order volume.
-- **Trend Analysis**: Insights into sales trends across different months and shifts.
+- **Trend Analysis**: Sales distribution across months and shifts shows that evening time has the highest order count (1062 orders), indicating peak shopping activity after working hours.
-- **Customer Insights**: Reports on top customers and unique customer counts per category.
+- **Customer Insights**: Unique customer analysis shows that Clothing has the highest number of customers (149), followed by Electronics and Beauty.

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This project provides a foundational understanding of SQL for retail data analysis.
+It demonstrates how raw transactional data can be transformed into meaningful business insights using aggregation, filtering, and analytical queries.
+The analysis helps understand customer behavior, sales performance, and category trends, which are essential for business decision-making.

 ## How to Use